microsoft/CCF/sphinx/source/users/issue_commands.rst

     {"status":"COMMITTED"}

 This example queries the status of the request versioned at index 18, in view 2 (written 2.18 for conciseness).
-The response indicates this was successfully committed.
+The response indicates this was successfully committed, while the headers show that the service has since made progress with other requests incrementing the global commit index.

 Note that once a request has been assigned a version number, this version number will never be associated with a different transaction.
 In normal operation, the next requests will be given versions 2.19, then 2.20, and so on, and after a short delay 2.18 will be globally committed.
-If the network is unable to reach consensus then it will trigger a leadership election.
+If requests are submitted in parallel, they will be applied in a consistent order indicated by their assigned versions.
+If the network is unable to reach consensus, it will trigger a leadership election which increments the term.
 In this case the user's next request may be given a version 3.16, followed by 3.17, then 3.18.
 The index is reused, but in a different term; the service knows that 2.18 can never be assigned, so it has been lost.

 Transaction receipts
 --------------------